top of page

 How long does therapy last?

 The short answer is: as long as you want it to.
 The long answer is: it depends on what you want to get out of our work together.
-Some people come to therapy to build skills for managing anxiety or after a stressful event such as a breakup.
+Some people come to therapy to build skills for managing anxiety, or after a stressful event such as a breakup.
 These issues can usually resolve after short-term treatment (3-6 months).
-Others seek treatment to heal lifelong experiences of anxiety, depression, emptiness, or lack of connection to themselves/others.
-Normally, this type of depth work can last a year to several years depending on how many sessions per week a person attends.
+Others seek treatment to heal lifelong experiences of trauma, anxiety, depression, emptiness, or lack of connection to themselves/others.
+Normally, this type of depth work can last one to several years depending on how many sessions per week a person attends.
 A person's symptoms in this case are usually a result of persistent trauma in childhood.
 I specialize in the treatment of trauma, narcissistic injury (wounds to the self), and attachment deficits (not getting what we needed from our caregivers).

 How much does it cost?